davidstyers/golocity/README.rst

 Summary
 =======

-    Golocity is a young project and while there is extensive testing, there still may be bugs.
+    Golocity is a young project and while there is testing, there still may be bugs.
 Be sure and test thoroughly prior to use in a production environment.

 **Golocity** is an easy to use CLI execution manager for the Golem Network.